mkwatson/webcore-extension/README.md

 ## Development

 - `npm run build` - Build the extension
+- `npm run build:watch` - Build and watch for changes (with live reload for all file types)
-- `npm run watch` - Watch for file changes and rebuild automatically
+- `npm run watch` - Watch for TypeScript changes only
 - `npm run clean` - Clean the build directory
 - `npm run c` - Create a conventional commit (recommended)
+- `npm run validate` - Run linting, tests, and build
+- `npm run package` - Build and package the extension as a ZIP file

 ## Contributing